pauljhp/Stock_Prediction_SA/README.md

-# Deep learning with LSTM and Conv layers for stock price prediction, using news sentment data
+# Deep learning with LSTM and Conv layers for stock price prediction, using news sentiment data

 ## 1. Loading data